inspire-eu-validation/data-mr/mr-as/specific-req.md

 Identifier  |  Message text (parameters start with '$')
 ---------------------------------------------------------- | -------------------------------------------------------------------------
-missingGeometry <a name="missingGeometry"/>  |  XML document '$filename', MineralOccurrence '$gmlid': The geometric properties of the MineralOccurrence feature type are not provided.
+missingGeometry <a name="missingGeometry"/>  |  XML document '$filename', MappedFeature '$gmlid': The geometric properties of the MineralOccurrence feature type are not provided.

 ## Contextual XPath references